 By agreement, time off at the applicable overtime rate can be given instead of payment for overtime.

 Ordinary working hours - casual employees

-- Casual employees work on an irregular basis, with no expectation of ongoing work.
-A casual employee must be informed, before they are employed, that they are employed on a casual basis and that there is no entitlement to paid sick leave or annual leave. - A casual employee must be provided with at least 2 consecutive hours of work per shift.
+- Casual employees work on an irregular basis, with no expectation of on-going work. - A casual employee must be provided with at least 2 consecutive hours of work per shift.